nanodlp/docs/manual/display-engine.md

 Only reason not use it on Raspberry Pi is when NanoDLP DisplaymanX is not compatible with your display in forms of reliability issue.

+## Direct

+Linux only solution, if there is available support on Linux kernel, it try to list and use available graphic interfaces on the kernel.
+The current implementation does use buffers to speedup displaying large images (8K+).
+Memory usage on this engine is quite higher than the others.

 ## Framebuffer

 This is very basic form of updating display on Linux and Mac.
 Just need to put correct path to enable it instead of BCM.